bayaraa/d2gl/README.md

 ## Features

 - In-Game Option Menu(`Ctrl+O`) to change settings on fly.
-- Upscale to higher resolution using pre-included libretro's shader.
+- Upscale to higher resolution using RetroArch's slang shaders.
 - Switch some parts in game to high-definition (all text, cursor etc.).
 - Unlocked FPS (menu screen 45fps / ingame unlocked).
 - Modified version of "D2DX's Unit/Weather Motion Predictor" feature (better with v-sync on).